AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 ![Internet connectivity](./docs/ipconfig.png)

-Now we will create a DHCP scope with a pool between '192.168.2.3' and '192.168.2.254', and add a default gateway and DNS server to the pool.
+Now we will create a DHCP scope with a pool between '192.168.2.3' and '192.168.2.254', and add the default gateway and DNS server to the pool.
 ```powershell
 Add-DhcpServerv4Scope -Name 'Scope1' -StartRange '192.168.2.3' -EndRange '192.168.2.254' -SubnetMask '255.255.255.0' -State Active